I propose to take Questions Nos. 11 and 39 together.

 I had assumed the Deputy had mixed up total contributions with automatic enrolment because the changes to total contributions is due in quarter 3 of 2020 and automatic enrolment is due in quarter 1 of 2022.

-The Deputies will know from the CSO's latest figures in relation to Q3 of 2018 that the rate of supplementary pension coverage in Ireland is far too low at only 47% of the working population and that reduces to 35% when one takes out the public sector, who do not have any choice apparently.
+The Deputies will know from the CSO's latest figures for the third quarter of 2018 that the rate of supplementary pension coverage in Ireland is far too low at only 47% of the working population and that reduces to 35% when one takes out the public sector, which does not have any choice apparently.
 Therefore, if measures are not taken to address this issue, many future retirees will experience a massive cliff and a reduction in their living standards, which none of us want.

 An extensive national public consultation process on automatic enrolment finished earlier this year.
 A Strawman Public Consultation Process for an Automatic Enrolment Retirement Savings System in Ireland was launched in August 2018 as the basis for the consultation.
 It set out a plausible approach to the design of an automatic enrolment system for Ireland, with the intention of generating discussion and, hopefully, improving the original ideas we had.
 I chaired a series of consultation seminars around the country, in Dublin, Galway and Cork.
 In March, my Department and the Pensions Authority held a series of focus groups with the target population intended for automatic enrolment.
 My officials continue to regularly meet various stakeholders and representative groupings, of which there are many, as the Deputies well know.